dan-ftp/fusion-conclusion/_posts/2026-03-17-fusion-fortnightly-2026-03-17.md

 ---

 [Lynn Miller has joined Helion Energy as General Counsel](https://www.linkedin.com/posts/helion-energy_we-are-thrilled-to-announce-thatlynn-miller-activity-7437897662936559617-mWp4).
-Lynn's background is in technology litigation, having spent 14 years as the Senior Litigation Manager at Apple and 7 years as the Associate/Deputy General Council at Tesla ("with a CEO who demanded creative solutions rather than legal hurdles").
+Lynn's background is in technology litigation, having spent 14 years as the Senior Litigation Manager at Apple and 7 years as the Associate/Deputy General Counsel at Tesla ("with a CEO who demanded creative solutions rather than legal hurdles").
 While Lynn has "ensured IPO readiness" at Plus.AI, she has no other apparent IPO legal experience.
 That background suggests Helion is prioritizing litigation capability far more than public-markets readiness or fusion-specific nuclear-regulatory expertise.

 ---